 17. Founder Burnout

-I’ve sat across from founders with thousand-yard stares, physically present but emotionally and mentally exhausted beyond function.
+I’ve sat across from freelancers with thousand-yard stares, physically present but emotionally and mentally exhausted beyond function.
 Startup life is a marathon disguised as a sprint.

 Sustainable success requires: